BenjaminMedia/app-wiki/indexsearch-v2/readme.md

 * **Notes:**

-	We suggest you dont bulk more that 32 MB's worth of data as this may impact results and perfomance, also you should set a high timeout value on your request when bulking.
+	We suggest you dont bulk more than 32 MB worth of data at a time as this may impact results and perfomance; also you should set a high timeout value on your request when bulking, since creating/updating a lot of data is slow by nature.

 ##Query example
+Querying for data is considerably different from IS V1.
+In V2 you are now able to parse an ElasticSearch query to our API and have it ported directly into ElasticSearch.
+This will be the primary way of querying for data.

+This also means that you can use all the existing examples and documentation provided by ElasticSearch here [ElasticSearch Query] (https://www.elastic.co/guide/en/elasticsearch/reference/2.1/query-dsl.html).

+For starters we suggest looking at the example below, and you can always contact us with questions or to help build any query functionality.

 * **URL**